Neil Mitchell (radio presenter)

-Neil Mitchell AO is an Australian radio presenter on Melbourne AM talk-back station 3AW.
+Neil Mitchell AO (born 21 November 1951) is an Australian former newspaper and magazine journalist, radio presenter and television personality, best known for his long-stint on Melbourne AM talk-back station 3AW.

 Early career

 The son of a school teacher, Mitchell entered journalism aged 17, straight after completing high school.
 He has had involvement in newspapers, radio and television.

 Newspaper and magazine journalist

 He was one of the youngest ever editors of a major Australian metropolitan newspaper, The Herald, holding that position from 1985 to 1987.